CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/entity/ExpandLivingEntity.md

 ## Extending Entity

-ExpandLivingEntity extends [Entity](/mods/sixikutils/utils/entity/ExpandEntity).
-That means all methods available in [Entity](/mods/sixikutils/utils/entity/ExpandEntity) are also available in ExpandLivingEntity
+LivingEntity extends [Entity](/mods/sixikutils/utils/entity/ExpandEntity).
+That means all methods available in [Entity](/mods/sixikutils/utils/entity/ExpandEntity) are also available in LivingEntity

 ## Methods